-Something has quietly shifted in where well-traveled people are going in summer 2026.
-While the beaches of Greece bake above 38°C and Spain’s cities hit record temperatures for the third consecutive year, a different category of destination is filling up: cool, remote, and spectacularly beautiful.
+Summer 2026 is here — and something has quietly shifted in where well-travelled people are going this season.
+While the beaches of Greece are already baking above 38°C and Spain’s cities have hit record temperatures for the third consecutive year, a different category of destination is filling up: cool, remote, and spectacularly beautiful.
 Welcome to the era of the coolcation.
+Last updated: June 7, 2026.

-Scandinavia — Norway, Sweden, Iceland, and Finland — and Canada’s wilderness are becoming the preferred summer destinations for Tier 1 travelers who want the escape without the heat, the crowds, and the sense that they’re visiting the same Instagram backdrop as 3 million other people.
+Scandinavia — Norway, Sweden, Iceland, and Finland — along with Canada’s wilderness, have become the preferred summer destinations for Tier 1 travellers who want the escape without the heat, the crowds, and the sense that they’re visiting the same Instagram backdrop as 3 million other people.

-Why Coolcations Are the Travel Trend of 2026
+Why Coolcations Are the Travel Trend of Summer 2026

 🇳🇴 Norway: Fjords, Midnight Sun, and the Ultimate Quiet Cabin